-- Make a list of nature activities that your kids want to do and then use those activities as rewards. - Encourage kids to go outside with you while you do yard work. - Help kids plant a garden that they can take care of. - Check out books on local animals, like birds, and help your kids explore them. - Get other friends and families involved in your nature outings-the more, the merrier!
+- Make a list of nature activities that your family wants to do together and then use those activities as rewards. - Go outside and do yard work as a family.
+Everybody can help out. - Plant a garden and take care of it together as a family. - Get other friends and families involved in your nature outings - the more, the merrier!